BehaviorTree/btcpp_website/docs/migration.md

 [here](https://github.com/BehaviorTree/BehaviorTree.CPP/issues/395):

-> If a **ControlNode** or **DecoratorNode** has synchronous children only, it is impossible to interrupt it.
+> If a **ControlNode** or **DecoratorNode** has synchronous children only, it is impossible to interrupt them.

 Consider this example: